 Let’s be clear here, I think DevOps is an often abused term that’s widely overused.
-You’ll read articles where people say ‘devops’ shouldn’t be a separate group, you’ll read posts that say we don’t need systems people anymore, there’s job postings blatantly looking for ‘infrastructure’ engineers but rejecting anyone with too much ‘operations’ experience - frankly it’s all a bit much, these articles are written with a very narrow lens based on the experience working for the Google's and Amazon's of this world - because they have no visilibity into the small army of folks that enable this they believe they aren't required.
+You’ll read articles where people say ‘devops’ shouldn’t be a separate group, you’ll read posts that say we don’t need systems people anymore, there’s job postings blatantly looking for ‘infrastructure’ engineers but rejecting anyone with too much ‘operations’ experience - frankly it’s all a bit much, these articles are written with a very narrow lens based on the experience working for the Google's and Amazon's of this world - because they have no visibility into the small army of folks that enable the environment they utilise they believe they aren't required.

 For sure things are changing, the days of a few ‘heroes’ restarting services on 200 servers are gone, with the acceleration in automation technologies and cloud computing in the last 5-10 years those skills just aren’t as valuable as they once were.
 With that said, systems engineering, platform engineering, system operations - whatever you want to call it, still has an important role to play.
 Even with cloud computing, you still need a decent understanding of basic networking, security and systems management, without it you’re just going to end up with an expensive unsupportable mess.
 After all, the cloud is really just someone else’s computer, once you accept that Cloud is simply Infrastructure tools and Virtualization with management APIs and abstraction layers it becomes far less magical.

 - Developers make life shitty for Operations people.

 - Operations people make life shitty for Developers.

 This mindset has to be changed and that can only happen with cultural shifts on both sides, you can’t simply combine the 2 groups and expect success.

 Ops people need to get out of the way of the Devs so they can push their latest idea out quickly, without deviating from their standard SDLC workflow.